 Asking a child why he is crying is adding fuel to the fire.
-So, why then is that our first reaction and what do we do when a child is crying?
+So, why then is that our first reaction, and what do we do when a child is crying?
 My instinct is to inquire.
 I have to stop myself every time.
 Want to know what I do instead?

 5 Quick Ways to Get Your Child to Stop Crying

 Have you ever been in a situation where your child is crying at school or whining, and you have no idea what to say?
-Or, at least, whatever you are saying is quite getting to the point?
-Yeah, me, too.
-As many of you know from my posts on parenting an angry child, I have had lots of experience in this area.
-Finding ways to help your preschooler or toddler stop crying is not easy.
+Or, at least, whatever you are saying is quite getting to the point.

-So, what can we say to a crying child that actually might…oh, I don’t know, get him to stop crying, or at least let you in on WHY he is upset?Newsflash: Kids rarely know the “why”.
+So, what can we say to a crying child that actually might…oh, I don’t know, get him to stop crying, or at least let you in on WHY he is upset.

 The good news is that there are ways to help them identify the “why”.
 The other good news?
 A child being upset is actually okay.
 Sometimes we have to let it happen.
 Let them experience the emotions in order to be able to grow and learn from them.